HomeDev GuideAPI Reference

 • Check your SSL certificate

 Old versions of protocols and algorithms are vulnerable to attacks.
-Use for instance: SSL Server Test and Symantec CryptoReport to check if you are using the latest versions without known security holes.
+Use SSL Server Test to check if you use the latest versions without known security holes.